gary-dalton/RaspberryPi-projects/rpi_initial_setup.md

 Browser based VNC makes it easy for anyone to use this technology.
 I use the Google Chrome App from [RealVNC](https://www.realvnc.com/products/chrome/).

++ From the RealVNC page click _available in the chrome web store_
++ Add to Chrome
++ Launch the extension from Chrome Apps
++ Enter the address, _hostname.local:1_
++ Click _Connect_
++ Enter the vnc password.
++ When done, just close the window.

 ### Connect from Windows

 1. Download the [TightVNC installer](http://www.tightvnc.com/download.php).